FlowFuse/website/src/blog/2023/04/nodered-community-health.md

 The [Node-RED community forum](https://discourse.nodered.org/) is the go to place to get community support.
 It is a very popular community with over 900K page views per month.
 The amazing thing is that a very large percentage of questions receive replies from other community members.
 A great sign of a healthy community.

 Overall, the Node-RED community is large, healthy and engaged.

-Overall, the Node-RED community is large, healthy and engaged.